Marrakech 9

 FAQ: where to stay in Marrakech

-Which neighbourhood for a first time in Marrakech?
+Which area should you choose for a first time in Marrakech?

 Where to stay in Marrakech on a budget?

-Guéliz and the Hivernage pack the bars, rooftops and nightclubs, alcohol on the menu.
-In the medina, the party is mostly on the roof terraces and around the permanent show of Jemaa el-Fna, rather than in bars.
+Guéliz and the Hivernage for the bars, the roof terraces and the nightclubs: that is where alcohol is served.
+In the medina, the evening happens on riad terraces and around Jemaa el-Fna, still the cheapest show in town.

 Do you need a car in Marrakech?

-Not for the city: the medina is pedestrian and petit taxis link the new town for a few dirhams.
-A car only serves for excursions, the Ourika valley, the Ouzoud falls or the Agafay desert; rent it by the day with a driver, simpler.
+No. The medina is pedestrian and petit taxis cover the rest for a few dirhams.
+A car only becomes useful for leaving town, towards the Ourika valley, the Ouzoud falls or the Agafay desert, and it is simpler to hire one by the day with a driver.
+Choose a hotel with parking then, so in the new town.

-How much does a hotel night cost in Marrakech?
+How much does a night in Marrakech cost?

 About the author